Elizabeth Oda headshot

 Braid Technologies — Tokyo, Japan

-Technical Product Manager · July 2024 – Present
+Technical Project Manager · July 2024 – Present

 Researcher · Jan 2023 – June 2024